elerac/pyglimshow/README.md

 ### Result

-I have tested the ad-hoc solution on my Windows machine with a 60 Hz monitor, which is connected to the NVIDIA GeForce RTX 4070 GPU via an HDMI cable.
-The camera is FLIR Blackfly S with a USB 3.0 connection.
+I have tested the ad-hoc solution on my Windows machine with a 60 Hz monitor (SAMSUNG, U32J590UQK), which is connected to the NVIDIA GeForce RTX 4070 GPU via an HDMI cable.
+The camera is FLIR Blackfly S (BFS-U3-13Y3C).
 The code is attached in `procam_capture.py`.

 The following image is captured images.
 I put the number of structured light images in the center of each image, and the background is red/green/blue in the order of the number.
 I used 30 dummy images (gray color) before and after the structured light images.
 Please zoom in on the image to see the numbers.

 ![captured_screenshot](docs/captured_screenshot.jpg)

 The captured images mainly show sequential numbers, but some images have the ghost of the previous/next image.
-This issue remains a limitation of this method.
+And also, synchronization sometimes fails.
+These issues remain a limitation of this method.